 Andrew has always had a passion for giving back to the community.
 Prior to joining GLOBE, he was President of Young Insurance Professionals of Australia and New Zealand, a not for profit that runs networking and educational events.
 During his 4 years with YIPs he held various management positions.
 Andrew is also a mentor for both RMIT and Out For Australia.

 Andrew has been a member of the GLOBE Committee of Management since July 2018, previously holding the roles of Events Director and Individual Membership Director.
-Currently a member of GLOBEs Executive as Secretary in November 2019 before being elected as President in April 2022.
+Currently a member of GLOBE’s Executive as Secretary in November 2019 before being elected as President in April 2022.
 Andrew is responsible for the strategic governance and risk management of the organisation as well as coordinating volunteer recruitment.

 Lyall works for Rio Tinto Exploration as their Finance & Compliance Manager for Australasia.
 His job involves making sure all aspects of finance are managed properly in diverse countries such as Mongolia, India, Laos and China.